 According to the Texas Transportation Code, if a roadway is divided into lanes, users of that roadway must stay within the designated confines of the lane and may not move between lanes unless it is safe to do so.
 This code applies to motorcycle riders as well as automobile drivers.
 Although the act of “lane splitting” is not explicitly named, it is prohibited by this code.

 Motorcycle riders in Texas can be ticketed by police for illegal passing or dangerous lane changing.
 However, keep in mind that even if you get into a motorcycle accident in Houston and receive a ticket, you may still be entitled to compensation from that accident.
-Contact a Houston motorcycle accident lawyer to learn more about your rights and your legal options!
+Contact a motorcycle accident lawyer in Houston to learn more about your rights and your legal options!

 In the past, Texas considered legislation to allow lane splitting under certain speed limits.
 In December of 2018, Texas State Senator Kirk Watson introduced SB-273, which would’ve allowed motorcycles to lane split on Texas freeways as long as the surrounding traffic was moving at 20 miles per hour or less and the motorcyclist did not exceed the speed of traffic by more than 5 miles per hour.
 Ultimately, the state of Texas decided against this proposition.